Realized vs. Unrealized Gains and Losses

 In my opinion, if you just started investing, you should re-invest.
 This will help your money grow as fast as possible, and the dividend amount will be so small that you will barely even notice it in your budget.
-Over time, you will see higher and higher payouts as you purchase more and more stock, and waiting will be well worth it.
+Over time, you will see higher payouts as you purchase more and more stock, and waiting will be well worth it.

 I hope you aren’t taking away from this post that you should never sell.
 I’m not!
 Sometimes it’s prudent to take a loss.
 If an individual stock is plummeting and its fundamentals are poor, you may want to sell it before the company goes bankrupt, before you lose even more money, or if you aren’t happy with the amount of risk in your investment.
 Or maybe it’s time to diversify.
 Or you may want to sell a poor performer to offset your tax liability.
 There are plenty of good reasons to sell even in a down market.